Series: Law & Order: Special Victims Unit aka: Lawand Order SVU

 Psycho Lesbian: When a lesbian is murdered, the unit believes that a rapist who targets lesbians may be responsible.
 It turns out that her girlfriend had serious anger issues and a history of abusing her partners.
 Somewhat of a subversion (?) the girlfriend had indeed been abusive, but she was in therapy, and the culprit was a male rapist targeting lesbians.

-She herself has also been a victim of attempted rape one but was saved by Fin.
+She herself has also been a victim of attempted rape twice.
+The first time, she was saved by Fin; the second time, she saved herself.

 New detective Rollins was either raped or assaulted, possibly by someone in her own unit.